Synthesis-AI-Dev/containers-v1-3d-bbox-to-pixels/README.md

 Based on the pose of each object in the info file, we calculate the 3d bounding box of each object, then project them to pixels.

+There is information about the renders in the info.json and metadata.jsonl files.
+However, some information is missing.
+This data is hard-coded within the script:
+1. The bounding box of each SKU at zero rotation/translation
+2. Camera information (sensor size, field of view)

 10 Sample images are included in the repo.

 ![](sample_data/0.rgb.png)